 The Service does not currently have a standard to measure against how long it takes us to respond to emergency calls.
 This is commonly referred to as a 'response standard'.
-We are one of very few FRSs not to have declared a response standard.
-The absence of a response standard was highlighted during the HMICFRS 2018/19 inspection, which stated that:
+We are one of very few Fire and Rescue Services (FRSs) not to have declared a response standard.
+The absence of a response standard was highlighted during Her Majesty's Inspectorate for Constabulary and Fire and Rescue Services (HMICFRS) in 2018/19 which stated that:

-"The service does not publish a standard response time, so the public doesn't know what level of service to expect".8
+"The service does not publish a standard response time, so the public doesn't know what level of service to expect".